William L. Stearman: Biography

-He earned a BA from the University of California, Berkeley and an MA and Ph.D. from the Graduate Institute of International Studies, University of Geneva.
+He earned a BA from the University of California, Berkeley and an MA and Ph.D. from the University of Geneva-affiliated Graduate Institute of International Studies.
 He was also a graduate of the Armed Forces Staff College.

 In 2012, Stearman wrote a memoir entitled "An American Adventure: From Early Aviation Through Three Wars, to the White House", which has been described as "a fascinating accounting of his own remarkable life and the tumultuous times in which he lived."

 One of the last articles he wrote before his death was "I Owe My Life to the A-Bomb".
 He died in October 2021, at the age of 99.